3rd July, 2024

-Fire extinguishers need to be maintained.
-Extinguishers are an important part of your fire protection measures.
-And while having them in place is a great start, they need to be checked, serviced and inspected regularly to keep them ready for action.
+Fire extinguishers are an important part of your fire protection measures.
+While having them in place is a great start, they need to be maintained.
+Fire extinguishers must be checked, serviced and inspected regularly to keep them ready for action.

-Fire extinguishers need to be maintained.
-Whether you put fire extinguishers in place following your fire risk assessment, or to comply with a hot works permit.
-Extinguishers are an important part of your fire protection measures.
-And while having them in place is a great start, they need to be checked, serviced and inspected regularly to keep them ready for action.
+Whether you put fire extinguishers in place following your fire risk assessment, or to comply with a hot works permit, they are an important part of your fire protection measures.

 There are different types of fire extinguishers.
 You probably have a few different types in your workplace.
-Whichever extinguishers used, fire extinguisher checks usually follow a similar pattern:
+Whichever extinguishers are used, fire extinguisher checks usually follow a similar pattern:

 Regularly checking your fire extinguishers makes sense, after all, it's no good to you if when you need to use it, it doesn't perform properly, or even worse, doesn't work at all.